Skip to main content

 Founder @IncidentHub.cloud

 PagerDuty's Events API V2 lets you push events from your monitoring systems to PagerDuty.
-You can push such events when there is a triggered, updated, or resolved incident.
+You can push such events when an incident is triggered, updated, or resolved.

 StateTriggered BySource